Open Access Policy

 Engaging Science, Technology, and Society (ESTS) provides open access (OA) to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-All papers in ESTS become available immediately upon publication, and readers are allowed to read, download, copy, distribute, print, search, or link to the full texts of its articles, and use them for any other lawful purpose, in accordance with the Creative Commons license.
+All papers in ESTS become available immediately upon publication, and readers are allowed to read, download, copy, distribute, print, search, or link to the full texts of its articles, and use them for any other lawful purpose, in accordance with the selected Creative Commons license.

-OA is crucial for furthering ESTS’s commitment to transnationalize STS, removing price barriers to participation in the journal community, and enabling other open access journals to republish articles in other languages thereby supporting the OA ecosystem of open access journals in STS and beyond.
-ESTS is committed to enabling its publications to move beyond the limitations of English language.
+OA is crucial for furthering ESTS’s commitment to transnationalize STS, removing price barriers to participation in the journal community, and enabling other open access journals to republish articles in other languages thereby supporting the ecosystem of open access journals in STS and beyond.
+ESTS is committed to enabling its publications to move beyond the limitations of the English language.

 For further information, please refer to Peter Suber’s helpful overview of OA.